 Reid Hoffman is an Enneagram Type 7

 When asked how he learned strategy, Hoffman doesn't mention business school or Sun Tzu.
 "I played a lot of games," he says.
-That answer contains everything.

 Enneagram Sevens are the restless architects of the personality system.
-Their minds automatically generate alternatives — where others see a wall, a Seven sees a dozen doors.
-The core fear isn't failure.
-It's being trapped.
+Their minds automatically generate alternatives.
+Where others see a wall, a Seven sees a dozen doors.
+The core fear isn't failure — it's being trapped.
 Deprived.
 Stuck in a life too small for their imagination.

 Look at Hoffman's trajectory: